What it Does

 The state has a grant program or provides other state funding to local communities to support high school design; and

-State policy establishes flexibility from outdated rules and requirements (e.g., through waivers or an innovation zone or status) so that high schools and communities are empowered to innovate; and
+State provides flexibility to innovate (e.g., through waivers or an innovation zone or status); and

 State policy offers guidance on a design process that ensures high quality and accountability, including requiring participation of a broad range of stakeholders in the high school design journey, including parents, students, educators, business leaders, and community leaders.